nhs-r-community/NHSRdatasets/cran-comments.md

 * r-hub:
   * Ubuntu Linux 16.04 LTS, R-release, GCC, fedora-clang-devel
   * Fedora Linux, R-devel, clang, gfortran

+Currently error on Solaris via R-hub, but nowhere else as 'Modelmetric' package, used in a vignette, is not available on their Solaris R build.
+Builds correctly with no errors on all other platforms.

 ## R CMD check results
 There were no ERRORs, WARNINGs OR NOTES.